karllhughes/learn/_posts/2020-10-09-javascript-blogs.md

 ![2ality article](https://i.imgur.com/X9ERGoX.png)

 The 2ality blog is written by Dr. Axel Rauschmayer, a Munich-based web developer.
 Axel specializes in JavaScript and has been developing web applications since 1995.
 Since 2011, he has been blogging at 2ality.com and has written several books on JavaScript.
 The blog is a collection of hundreds of different Javascript commands, functions, and projects.
 The content is very thorough and demonstrates strong technical proficiency across the board.
-The blog is published at least once a month, sometimes as many as several new articles in the same span.
+This web dev blog is published at least once a month, sometimes as many as several new articles in the same span.
 The writing quality is dense and informative, but a little dry.
 Articles are text-heavy with lots of code snapshots, but barely any links or visuals.

 * Writing Quality - 4
 * Consistency -  3